 COVID-19 (Coronavirus) has become the major issue of our time that has brought about so many effects, economically and socially to individuals and the world at large.

-However, social distancing being one of the instructions from WHO in minimizing the spread of the coronavirus has made so many people to stop social visits as they used to, like visiting the sick at home or hospitals with the fear of spreading or catching the virus.
+However, social distancing is one of the instructions from WHO in minimizing the spread of the coronavirus and it has made so many people stop social visits as they used to, like visiting the sick at home or hospitals with the fear of spreading or catching the virus.
 This also made the closing of social clubs and coffee points where people used to go for reading novels and meet friends during weekends.
-Making physical meetings rather than through phones makes a great deal to people in the country as it is what we are accustomed to do and it shows a sign of care and great bonding among people.
-There is the fear of loosing that in the society and some find it difficult to adopt to new ways of life like that.
+Making physical meetings rather than through phones makes a great deal to people in the country as it is what we are accustomed to doing and it shows a sign of care and great bonding among people.
+There is the fear of losing that in society and some find it difficult to adapt to new ways of life like that.

 Professionally, I am now working on a contingency plan for Tanzania Civil Aviation Authority (TCAA) with the sole aim of supporting our customers and affiliates with their members to file flight plans while they are at their desks and offices so as to avoid being in contact with pilots and flight dispatchers coming from outside the country for special flights.

-Moreover, the high demand of sanitizers and face masks opened as an avenue for people to produce approved local face masks and sanitizers and sell them at cheaper price as most of people could not afford surgical masks and the related ones of high quality.
+Moreover, the high demand for sanitizers and face masks opened as an avenue for people to produce approved local face masks and sanitizers and sell them at cheaper prices as most people could not afford surgical masks and the related ones of high quality.
 Delivery services increased and a great number of youth joined that venture and are making a living out of it.

-With my country, we have turned to the old ways of treating respiratory diseases associated with coronavirus which include boiling things like ginger and different herbs like raven leaves and eucalyptus and breathing-in the vapor that comes from boiling the mixture, just as alternative medicine in tackling coronavirus.
+We have turned to the old ways of treating respiratory diseases associated with coronavirus which include boiling things like ginger and different herbs like raven leaves and eucalyptus and breathing in the vapor that comes from boiling the mixture, just as alternative medicine in tackling coronavirus.

 Editor’s note: See BBC article – “Coronavirus: Do Not Use Untested Remedies:WHO Africa Warns.”